usingMaths.com

 As a fun practice exercise, feel free to try out your own boundary values, and see how the C# code lists the odd numbers between those boundary values.

-C# Code for Odd Numbers class.
+C# Code for Odd Numbers - Class FIle.

 using System.Collections.Generic;